Jeffcai0502/Making-journal/journal-pages/week-02.md

 ![More ambitious interactive sketch](../assets/week-02/meal-picker.png) *More ambitious p5.js sketch with multiple controls and a simple animation.*

-For the next step, I wanted to make something that felt a bit more playful.
-I built a meal picker that lets the viewer choose breakfast, lunch, or dinner, then spin through a short set of meals collected from my Week 01 tracking.
-The sketch includes a dropdown menu, a spin button, and a checkbox for showing recent results.
-It is still simple, but it feels more like a small interactive experience rather than just a controlled drawing.

-What I liked about this stage was that the code stopped feeling purely technical.
-Variables, arrays, and conditional logic were not just there to make the program run; they shaped the experience of the viewer.
-The sketch also made me think about interactivity as pacing.
-The short animation before the final meal appears makes the result feel more engaging, even though the underlying data is still small and personal.
+For this part, I wanted to make something more playful and closer to my Week 01 topic, so I tried building a meal-based interactive sketch.
+My original idea was to make a viewer click through different meals and have a random food image appear each time, so it would feel less like a basic coding exercise and more like a small interactive experience.

+I could only get part of that working properly.
+I managed to make the sketch change colour and respond to controls, but I did not fully figure out how to make the random food images display in the way I wanted.
+I spent quite a while trying different approaches, but the image part kept breaking or not showing up correctly, so I simplified the sketch and kept the parts that were stable.

+AI helped quite a lot in this stage.
+I used it to suggest the structure of the sketch, especially for the dropdown, button logic, and some of the animation behaviour.
+I still had to test the code myself, paste it into p5.js, work out what was going wrong, and simplify parts that were too ambitious for where I am at right now.
+So I would say this sketch was partly directed by me and partly built with AI support.

+What I learned from this is that having an idea in words is much easier than actually getting every part of it to work in code.
+It also showed me that AI can help me get started quickly, but I still need to understand enough to judge what is usable and what needs to be changed.
+Next week I want to try doing more of the code by myself first, even if the result ends up simpler.

 ## Independent Study: Interactive Data Portrait